 Reclaiming Contaminated Property

-In 2013, the Economic Development Authority of the City of Green Bay was the recipient of two brownfield grants totaling $400,000 from the Environmental Protection Agency.
+The Economic Development Authority of the City of Green Bay is the recipient of two brownfield assessment grants totaling $300,000 from the Environmental Protection Agency.
 The EPA’s Brownfields Program works to prevent, assess, safely cleanup, and sustainably reuse brownfield sites.
 The EPA defines brownfields as real property, the expansion, redevelopment, or reuse of which may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.

-The following link will guide you on a tour of each of the sites that have been assessed using our EPA assessment grant: http://arcg.is/1MQUoOE
+The following link will guide you on a tour of brownfield sites that have been assessed using the City’s EPA assessment grant: http://arcg.is/1MQUoOE

-The Economic Development Authority is seeking potential brownfield sites that meet the following criteria:
+The Economic Development Authority will consider providing financial assistance for brownfield assessments on sites that meet the following criteria:

 - The site has been or is of current or recent interest to a developer, for which the availability of funding for environmental assessment costs would enhance the likelihood of redevelopment on the site.